 When Jesus tells the parable of The Ten Virgins, we get a window into decision making.
 There’s many lessons we can draw from this scripture, but the financial and money guidance is important on several levels.
 Keep reading for the positive lessons we can draw from this passage in the book of Matthew.

 Considering the Future

 In this Matthew 25 parable, the five wise virgins think ahead about the event they are set to attend.
 The wise women think about what they could need or want at the wedding commemoration.
 We know they gave thought to the question because we get the contrast of the other 5 virgins who did not.
 All 10 women brought a lantern to the evening party.
-Only five chose to bring extra oil in the event more was needed.
-The time taken to think about what lies ahead proves to be justified as the parable unfolds.
+Only five chose to bring extra oil in the event they needed more.
+The time taken to think about what lies ahead proves to justified as the parable unfolds.

 "“Then the kingdom of heaven will be like ten virgins who took their lamps and went to meet the bridegroom.
 Five of them were foolish, and five were wise.
 For when the foolish took their lamps, they took no oil with them, but the wise took flasks of oil with their lamps."
 Matthew 25:1-4 ESV